CMSgov/bcda-static-site/sandbox/user_guide.md

 ### 4. Making your first request for beneficiary data

-To get any bulk beneficiary data, you must first be authorized with BCDA.
+To get any bulk beneficiary data, you must first be authenticated with BCDA.
 Make sure you’ve followed the steps above for [Setting up your credentials in Swagger](#setting-up-your-credentials-in-swagger) before moving forward.

 Retrieving beneficiary data comprises two steps: